helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 Helidon also support custom metrics.
 To add a new metric, annotate the JAX-RS resource with one of the metric annotations as shown in the example below:

 > [!TIP]
-> You can find details of the available annotations in the [MicroProfile Metrics Specification](https://download.eclipse.org/microprofile/microprofile-metrics-5.1.1/microprofile-metrics-spec-5.1.1.html)
+> You can find details of the available annotations in the [MicroProfile Metrics Specification][microprofile-metrics-specification]

 Updated `GreetResource.java` with custom metrics: